Bacterial-Fungal Interactions SFA

 The Bacterial-Fungal Interactions Science Focus Area (SFA) driven by Patrick Chain at Los Alamos National Laboratory (LANL) aims to address some of the knowledge gaps around bacterial-fungal interactions within the soil.
 The researchers are using a multi-omics approach to gain a predictive understanding of the bacterial-fungal interactions.
 This work will shed light on how microbial interactions in soil affect ecosystem services such as plant productivity, nutrient cycling, and carbon flux.

-Collaborative Development Object
+Collaborative Development Objectives

 Data analysis modules: